 If you are looking for a Bachelor’s or Master’s thesis, ask our staff for a topic or write an e-mail to Prof. Stamminger.
 Depending on your topic, some previous knowledge from our lectures might be expected.
 In general, it is recommended to have attended the Computer Graphics lecture.

-To receive e-mails for upcoming seminar dates, please contact Jana Martschinke.
+To receive e-mails for upcoming seminar dates as well as the Zoom passwords, please contact Jana Martschinke.

 The time frame for a Bachelor’s thesis is 5 months.
 During this time Bachelor’s students have to attend our exam seminar at least 8 times.
 In this seminar we encourage students to exchange views about their theses by having each Bachelor’s student present their work once about half way through their thesis (interim presentation).
 An additional final presentation takes place after having handed in the thesis.